kammitama5/kammitama5.github.io/_posts/2022-04-23-Saturday-April-23rd.md

 we ended up hiking and then walking downtown, having Pho (if I get the photo I'll post it; it's pretty hilarious because it's a group of about ten of us eating Pho on park benches) and then getting coffee / tea afterwards.
 I ended up buying some coconut lavender tea to carry back.
+- On our trip down, we saw goats for sale and pondered buying a Combinatorial goat for our lab and naming him Catalan.
+We also ate deep dish pizza on the first night and both nights we stayed up pretty much close to midnight.
+We were supposed to make it down to the lake, but didn't get around to that, but we found this awesome place downtown to chat.

 ## Talks (not all included here, very abridged notes)
 - saw a talk on Descents for cones of a real hyperplane arrangement by M. Aguiar.
 Showed the monoid of